natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-11-once-you-finally-get-good-at-it-why-stop.md

 description: An exploration of why many architects continue working well into their later years, highlighting the parallels between their professional longevity and the enduring nature of the buildings they create.
 emoji: 🏛️
 tags:
+  - ⚙️ Engineering
-  - 🏗️ architects
+  - 🏛️ Architecture
-  - 🌆 buildings
+  - 📖 Biographies
-  - 🔨 craftsmanship
+  - 💡 Innovation
 haiku: |
   Mastery takes time,
   Designs from age and wisdom,